NicodemusGurion/nicodemusgurion.github.io/islam/04-obvious-fraud.md

 > It was narrated from Anas, that the Messenger of Allah had a female slave with whom he had intercourse, but 'Aishah and Hafsah would not leave him alone until he said that she was forbidden for him.
 Then Allah, the Mighty and Sublime, revealed: "O Prophet!
 Why do you forbid (for yourself) that which Allah has allowed to you.' until the end of the Verse.

-The verse revealed was Surah 66:1-6.
-[Tafsir al-Jalalayn](http://web.archive.org/web/20220221075859/https://www.altafsir.com/Tafasir.asp?tMadhNo=1&tTafsirNo=74&tSoraNo=66&tAyahNo=1&tDisplay=yes&UserProfile=0&LanguageId=2) says about Surah 66:1-6:
+The verse revealed was [Surah 66:1-6](https://quran.com/66/1-6).
+[Tafsir al-Jalalayn](http://web.archive.org/web/20220221075859/https://www.altafsir.com/Tafasir.asp?tMadhNo=1&tTafsirNo=74&tSoraNo=66&tAyahNo=1&tDisplay=yes&UserProfile=0&LanguageId=2) says about [Surah 66:1-6](https://quran.com/66/1-6):

 > O Prophet!
 Why do you prohibit what God has made lawful for you in terms of your Coptic handmaiden Māriya — when he lay with her in the house of Hafsa who had been away but who upon returning and finding out became upset by the fact that this had taken place in her own house and on her own bed — by saying ‘She is unlawful for me!’ seeking by making her unlawful for you to please your wives?
 And God is Forgiving Merciful having forgiven you this prohibition.

-Muhammad was having sex with his sex slave Maria the Copt in the house of his wife Hansa, and quite understandably his wives complained.
-But then Allah conveniently revealed Surah 66:1-6, that Muhammad can do that if he wishes, and if his wives complain, he should divorce them and they can literally go to hell.
+Muhammad was raping with his sex slave Maria the Copt in the house of his wife Hansa, and quite understandably his wives complained.
+But then Allah conveniently revealed [Surah 66:1-6,](https://quran.com/66/1-6,) that Muhammad can do that if he wishes, and if his wives complain, he should divorce them and they can literally go to hell.

 ## Allah defends Muhammad against accusations of theft